Fix energy leaks at home to save money

 Understanding how you can improve your energy use begins by identifying patterns in energy inefficiency.
 Remedies can range from simply changing your air filters regularly to the more complex sealing and insulating your ducts.

-Regardless of how low or high your thermostat is set, leaky ducts can still cost you.
-It is estimated that 20% of energy is wasted due to leaky ducts.
+Regardless of how low or high you set your thermostat , leaky ducts can still cost you.
+An estimated 20% of energy is wasted due to leaky ducts.
 You can inspect your home’s ductwork yourself or opt for assistance from a professional contractor.

 Do-It Yourself Duct Improvements